Vages/svelte-snake-workshop/TASKS.md

 It's a bit tricky to get the component to appear on screen in an elegant way.
 We have therefore added some divs to the bottom of `+page.svelte`'s template section where you can mount the `<GameOver>` component.

-### Warning: The rest of part 5 is hard
+## Part 6: Network

-The rest of the tasks in part 5 are for people who have experience with network calls, promises and the like in Javascript.
+Warning: This part is for people who have experience with network calls, promises and the like in Javascript.
-If you think the tasks are too hard, you can skip to part 6.
+If you think the tasks are too hard, you can skip to part 7.

 ### Tutorial: Await blocks